apple/swift-async-algorithms/Guides/Validation.md

 This set of interfaces are the primary mechanism in which the simplified XCTest extension rests upon.

-Expectations defined by the domain specific language symbology can be roughly expressed as expected results and actual results (this notably avoids cancellation and steps since those are better expressed through the failure reporting system).
-The expectation failures can express the combination of these expected and actual values; showing when the expectation failure occurred and the kind of expectation failure that happened along with the payload of those actual and expected values.
+Expectations defined by the domain specific language symbology can be roughly expressed as expected results and actual results.
+This notably avoids cancellation and steps, since those are better expressed through the failure reporting system.
+The expectation failures can express the combination of these expected and actual values.
+This can also show when the expectation failure occurred and the kind of expectation failure that happened, along with the payload of the actual and expected values.

 ```swift
 extension AsyncSequenceValidationDiagram {